digital-methods/eastasiadefensewhitepapers/material.md

 # Research Material

 The questions were examined using a corpus of national defense white papers of Australia, Japan and South Korea from the years 2000 to 2017.
-For further information on the choice of data go to <c>Challenges<c>.
+For further information on the choice of data go to <i>Challenges<i>.

 The following two white papers from Australia (2000) and South Korea (2010) serve to illustrate the characteristics of the corpus and reflect some of the findings.